 We love a good story, and here’s ours…

-The idea for Social Streets was created to help revitalise a high street in one of the most deprived boroughs in the UK, Roman Road in Bow, Tower Hamlets.
+The idea for Social Streets C.I.C was created to give a voice to a neighbourhood in one of the most deprived boroughs in the UK, Roman Road in Bow, Tower Hamlets.

-Social Streets is a non-profit community interest company.
-This means our Articles of Association include a clear social mission and we have an asset lock that ensures profits are re-invested into the company for the benefit of the community and not used for private gain.
+Social Streets is a registered non-profit community interest company 08533645.
+This means our Articles of Association include a clear social mission and we have an asset lock that ensures profits are retained for the benefit of the community and not used for private gain.

 Founder Tabitha Stapely comes from the world of digital publishing where she worked as a content strategist and digital director for Hearst Magazines on titles including Elle, Red, Esquire, Handbag and Harpers, and previously The Telegraph Saturday Magazine.